joemoose/dungeoneers.d20/docs/play.md

 ### Group Saves

 When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM will ask that the character who will most likely fail make the attribute save.
-This would be an excellent time to assist them.
+This would be an excellent time to assist them!

 ## Saving Throws